-Sciatica is a term for symptoms of pain along the large sciatic nerve that runs from the lower back down the back of each leg.
-It is relatively common, and occurs when the sciatic nerve is irritated or compressed by a problem in the low back.
+Sciatica is a term for symptoms of pain along the large sciatic nerve that runs from your lower spine and down the back of each leg.
+It is relatively common, and occurs when the sciatic nerve is irritated or compressed by some type of problem in your lower back.

 - Read more about anatomy here: Sciatic Nerve and Sciatica

-The term sciatica is often misused, and patients may try to self-diagnose and self-treat the wrong cause of their sciatica.
+The term sciatica is often misused, and people may be tempted to self-diagnose and self-treat the wrong cause of their sciatica.
 However, knowing the underlying cause of your sciatica symptoms is important in order to get the right treatment.

 Some conditions mimic sciatica

-Any type of leg pain is often referred to as sciatica, but in fact, there are many causes of leg pain that are not medically classified as sciatica and need to be treated differently.
+Many people refer to any type of leg pain as sciatica, but in fact, there are many causes of leg pain that are not medically classified as sciatica and need to be treated differently.

-- Joint problems in the spine, such as arthritis, can also refer pain from the joints into the leg, but this pain is not technically sciatica, and the treatment for it is different.
-For arthritis, treatment focuses on nonsurgical treatments that preserve motion in the joints and reduce pain long-term.
+- Joint problems in the spine, such as arthritis, can refer pain from the joints into the leg, but this pain is not technically sciatica, and the treatment for it is different.
+For arthritis, treatment focuses on nonsurgical therapies with the goals of preserving motion in the joints and reducing pain long term.
 Anti-inflammatory drugs are often prescribed to reduce joint inflammation.

-- Sacroiliac joint dysfunction is a relatively common cause of lower back and leg pain.
-Too much or too little motion in the sacroiliac joint can cause pain that radiates down the leg and feels like sciatica.
+- Sacroiliac joint dysfunction is a relatively common cause of lower back, hip, and/or leg pain.
+Too much or too little motion in the sacroiliac joints can cause pain that radiates down your leg and feels like sciatica.
 Treatment for sacroiliac joint dysfunction is usually non-surgical and focuses on restoring normal motion in the joint.
 Sacroiliac joint fusion is available for severe, debilitating SI joint dysfunction.

 - Piriformis syndrome also causes symptoms similar to sciatica.
-It occurs when the piriformis muscle in the buttocks irritates the sciatic nerve, which can cause pain to radiate along the nerve into the leg.
+It occurs when the piriformis muscle in the buttocks irritates the sciatic nerve, which can cause pain to radiate along the path of the nerve into your leg.
 This type of pain is technically not sciatica, because the nerve irritation does not originate in the lower back.
-Treatment for piriformis syndrome usually includes anti-inflammatory medication and physical therapy.
+Treatment for piriformis syndrome usually includes anti-inflammatory medication and specific physical therapy.

 - Read more: What is Piriformis Syndrome?

-Given the multitude of conditions that can cause sciatic or sciatica-like pain, it is imperative to meet with a doctor for the appropriate diagnosis.
-While rare, sciatica-like pain may be caused by serious medical conditions that need immediate treatment.
+As many underlying conditions can cause sciatic or sciatica-like pain, it is important to consult a doctor for a clinical diagnosis.
+While rare, sciatica-like pain may be caused by medical conditions that need immediate treatment.

-For example, all of the following conditions may cause sciatica-like symptoms:
+For example, any of the following serious medical conditions may cause sciatica-like symptoms

-While the vast majority of causes of sciatica or sciatica-like pain are not serious, we advise anyone experiencing sciatic nerve pain to see his or her doctor for a correct diagnosis and the right set of treatment options.
+While the vast majority of causes of sciatica or sciatica-like pain are not serious, we advise anyone experiencing sciatic nerve pain to see a doctor for a correct diagnosis and the right set of treatment options.

 Bottom line: get a diagnosis

-If you feel symptoms of pain in the buttocks or leg, or numbness, tingling or other neurological symptoms in your leg, it is important to see a doctor for an accurate diagnosis of the cause of your symptoms.
-Treatment options will be determined based on the clinical diagnosis.
+If you feel symptoms of pain in your buttocks or leg, or numbness, tingling, or other neurological symptoms in your leg, it is important to see a doctor for clinical diagnosis that identifies the cause of your symptoms.